Global overview and results

 Global context

 As already outlined, one of the main findings of the Index is that levels of criminality are increasing worldwide, while resilience measures are falling short of meeting the threat.
-That critical gap between growing levels of global criminality and the sustainable policy and civil society measures needed to address it is widening.
+That critical gap, between growing levels of global criminality and the sustainable policy and civil society measures needed to address it, is widening.
 This deficit can be better understood when analyzed against the backdrop of a more fragmented and unstable global order.

 The world that emerged from the pandemic is a paradox.
 On the one hand, the global community is more interconnected and reliant on the online tools that drive digitization.
 On the other, it is even more divided, plagued by greater inequality, instability and geopolitical tension.
 In a context of technological advances, deepening globalization, political crises and conflict, criminal actors find opportunistic openings for illicit trade by taking advantage of these dynamics.

 Organized crime has found ways to adapt to and exploit specific vulnerabilities.
 Opportunities seized by organized crime arise in some cases from abundant availability of resources that can be illegally exchanged, and in others from scarcity, or by exploiting their targets’ online presence and data.
 For this reason, it is worth remembering that contextual differences matter, as emphasized in the findings of the previous report.
-While the Index shows how transnational organized crime changes and develops at a macro level, it also allows users to focus in on particular regions or countries and specific markets to understand how criminal economies have been shaped and resilience measures designed according to individual contexts.
+While the Index shows how transnational organized crime changes and develops at a macro level, it also allows users to focus on particular regions or countries and specific markets to understand how criminal economies have been shaped and resilience measures designed according to individual contexts.
 In brief, every country has its own peculiar characteristics – what makes one vulnerable to organized crime may be irrelevant to another, and vulnerability may be attributed to factors beyond a state’s control.

 Figure 3.1